Besugo03/quartzblog/content/Projects/inu-diffusion devlog (Part 2 - The data structure).md

 As you can see, only by looking at the image name, we can know which job started it, and have a full trace of how it was generated.
 We see that the starting job was Ted, that it generated a job from its first image (Fred), which generated two other images.

-==this means that renaming the images is completely out of question!==
+⚠️==this means that renaming the images is completely out of question!==⚠️

 But with such a huge drawback, why go for the renaming of the images, instead of something like adding an additional file with this information or putting the information inside the image's metadata?